Optimal control strategy for collisional Brownian engines: Optimal Control strategy

 The protocol shape, as well as the system dynamics, can be seen in Fig.~\ref{scheme}.
 Notably, the external force acts on the system in such a way that the acceleration is zero, exactly canceling the inertial term.
 However, at the boundaries, the system can only reset by making jumps in velocity, which highlights the essential role of inertia during stroke transitions.
-Since the inertial contributions are sharply localized (delta-like), they can be neglected in the continuous dynamics, eliminating the dependence of the optimal thermodynamic quantities on mass and allowing the protocol to inject energy into the system at no extra energetic cost.
-These peaks correspond to two preparatory steps (II and IV in Fig.~\ref{scheme}) that adjust the system’s velocity before the main strokes (III and I), which contrasts with previous works where only two strokes were required for the system to function as an engine \cite{filho1,mamede2022,mamede,harunariasy,forao1}.
-The impact of these preparatory steps on the engine’s performance is analyzed in Sec.~\ref{five}.
+Since the inertial contributions are sharply localized (delta-like), they can be neglected in the continuous dynamics, eliminating the dependence of the optimal thermodynamic quantities on mass and allowing the protocol to inject energy into the system at no extra energetic cost. \GF{Indeed, the work performed by these impulsive forces is strictly zero.
+This is a direct consequence of the optimal protocol's boundary conditions, which enforce a velocity reversal ($\pm v_{1} \leftrightarrow \mp v_{1}$).
+This reversal ensures that the kinetic energy is conserved ($\Delta K = 0$).
+By the work--energy theorem, the work done during this idealized process (which is analogous to a perfectly elastic collision against a rigid wall) must be zero, despite the infinite nature of the force}.
+These peaks correspond to two (adiabatic) preparatory steps (II and IV in Fig.~\ref{scheme}) that adjust the system’s velocity before the main strokes (III and I). \GF{This 4-step structure is a direct consequence of the optimization and contrasts with previous works, such as \cite{filho1,mamede2022,mamede,harunariasy,forao1}, where simpler 2-stroke cycles based on non-optimal strategies were studied}. \GF{We emphasize that the assumption of an infinitesimal ``zero duration" delta peak is an idealization imposed by the OS; the substantial energetic cost of a realistic, finite-duration pulse is analyzed in detail in Section~\ref{five}, where we introduce the concept of preparation work.}

 By substituting $F(t)$ into Eqs.~(\ref{meanwork}), (\ref{efff}) and (\ref{eppp}), we obtain the expressions for the optimal input and output powers, efficiency, and entropy production as